alexfernandez/deployment/README.md

 ### Service Restart

 You will note that we have not mentioned any restart as part of the deployment process.
-By default `deployment` does not deal with service restart, so how does the new code enter into service?
+By default the deployment package does not deal with service restart, so how does the new code enter into service?
 There are several alternatives.

-First, `deployment` can be configured to run a specified command, passing it an option `deploymentCommand` from the API.
+First, the deployment package can be configured to run a specified command, passing it an option `deploymentCommand` from the API.
 You can restart an Upstart task, reboot an init.d service or run any other command you need.

 Second, the service could be run using `supervisor`, which would restart the service automatically